The dome of the Radcliffe Camera against a blue sky

 The first part of the second year consists of a period of at least three months on an approved course of language study in mainland China or Taiwan.
 In addition, the second year consists of continued coursework as well as independent research that culminates in a thesis.

-Because this course involves language learning in addition to core and option courses students will have a large number of classroom hours.
+As this course involves language learning in addition to core and option courses, you will have a large number of classroom hours.
 The exact number of hours per week varies according to the level of language learning.
-However, whatever the level students will find that most of their time throughout the two years is taken up with classes and the regular preparation and homework required for those classes.
+However, whatever the level, students find that most of their time throughout the two years is taken up with classes and the regular preparation and homework required for those classes.

 The overall structure of the course is as follows: